MohammadFakih02/PCBuddy/README.md

 #### Admin
 - I want to view a list of all users using the app, so I can monitor their activity and manage their accounts.
-- I want to view details of the systems built by users, so I can understand how the app is being used.
+- I want to ban or unban users, so I can enforce platform policies and maintain a safe environment.
-- I want to analyze statistics of the most used PC parts, so I can identify trends and popular components.
+- I want to see general statistics, such as total users, active users, and popular PC components, to understand platform trends.

 #### Technician
-- I want to review and provide feedback on builds shared by regular users, so that I can help them optimize their configurations and ensure compatibility.
+- I want to create and display prebuilt systems, so users can purchase or explore ready-made configurations.
-- I want to store and update a list of my clients and their builds,so that I can keep track of their system specifications and suggest upgrades or troubleshooting steps when needed.
+- I want to chat with users, so I can assist them with building, troubleshooting, or optimizing their PCs.
-- I want to mark specific builds as "For Sale" or "Available for Assembly," so that users looking for ready-made systems can purchase or request custom builds from me.
+- I want to provide feedback on user builds, so I can help ensure compatibility and performance.

 <br><br>
 <!-- Tech stack -->